 - VOC’s – Volatile Organic Compounds

-The primary source of these gases is the combustion of fossil fuels in power plants, various industrial processes, and motor vehicles and equipment.
-Each of these pollutants, in their gaseous form, can cause harm to human health and the environment.
-If you are near automobile exhaust or work near chemicals such as a hairstylist or nail technician you should consider carbon additive.
+The primary source of gases is the burning of fossil fuels in power plants, industrial processes, and motor vehicles.
+These pollutants, in their gas form, cause harm to our health and the environment.
+If you are near car exhaust or work with chemicals (e.g. nail/hairstylist) you should use carbon filters.

 Nano-Silver Can Kill Germs

-Nano-silver can transform protein and amino acid expression and generate reactive oxygen species (ROS), thus damaging the DNA of germs and kill them.
-Thus, nano-silver can eliminate a wide range of germs without any drug resistance.
-It is also characterized by high efficiency and strong permeability, so is able to kill detrimental germs within several minutes.
+Nano-silver can transform protein expression and generate reactive oxygen species (ROS).
+This damages the DNA of germs and kills them.
+Nano-silver can kill a wide range of germs.
 Both the 95S and 99S level filters include the nano-silver additive.

 How do I find the Air Quality Index for my city?

-On the World’s Air Pollution website you can find the Air Quality Index (AQI) for every city in the world.
-This is a good place to start.
+On the World’s Air Pollution website, you can find the Air Quality Index (AQI) for every city in the world.
 Another tool we recommend is the AirVisual air quality app.
-You can install this app on our smartphone to keep track of the daily AQI readings in your area or city.
+You can install this app on our smartphone to keep track of the AQI readings in your area or city.

-Read more about how to keep track of the air quality on our tracking air quality page.
+Read more about how to keep track of air quality on our tracking air quality page.